nais/doc/docs/persistence/buckets.md

+---
+description: >-
+  NAIS provides buckets for objects storage as a managed service throguh Google Cloud Storage.
+This page describes how to get started with buckets for your applications.
+---
 # Google Cloud Storage Buckets

 Google Cloud Storage is a service that provides object storage.
 It is a very simple service that is easy to use and provides a lot of flexibility.
 It is a good choice for storing data that is not relational in nature.